pachyderm/docs/content/latest/deploy-manage/deploy/google-cloud-platform.md

 ### Configure Your Service Account Permissions

-For Pachyderm to access your Google Cloud Resources, run the following:
+For MLDM to access your Google Cloud Resources, run the following:

 1. Create the following set of variables